 The thesis is shaped as a written work of case-based applied research with a demonstrated familiarity with the appropriate scholarly and professional literature.
 It should be noted that the written form of the thesis is to be in the style of an actual scholarly paper suitable for publication.

-When the thesis in its final form has been reviewed and approved by the student’s Thesis Supervisor, it must be submitted to the Foundation for final review.
+When the thesis in its final form has been reviewed and approved by the student’s Thesis Supervisor, it must be submitted to the GTF for final review.
 The thesis, abstract, cover sheet and biographical statement must be submitted by email to the Office of the Registrar a minimum of three months prior to the intended date of oral defense.
 Click here

 to fill out the form to request the email address of the Office of the Registrar.

 There are several internationally recognized dissertation styles acceptable in the academic community.
-In light of the fact that the Foundation has a rather large international student body, the Foundation has not adopted a single style form acceptable for thesis writing.
+In light of the fact that the GTF has a rather large international student body, the GTF has not adopted a single style form acceptable for thesis writing.
 The Foundation will, rather, accept any of the internationally recognized styles, given that the student consistently employs the same style throughout the writing of the thesis.
 Those most commonly used but not required include Turabian, MLA, APA, as well as others known and recognized universally.